FLAP retrospective

 Sprint retrospective idea – Combine the past with future ideals

-What is the FLAP Retrospective?
+What is the FLAP retrospective?

 The FLAP retrospective is a blend of a futurespective and retrospective that takes into account Future Considerations, Lessons Learned, Accomplishments and Problem Areas that should be taken into the next sprint.
 It can be a fun and alternative way to engage the team in order to identify which risks and relevant action items.